microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ![Architecture reminder](./assets/architecture.png)

-The APIM is used as a facade for all your APIs (in this case you only have one), in the next section you will discover how to add a cache on your APIs using the APIM and Azure Cache for Redis.
+The APIM is used as a facade for all your APIs (in this case you only have one), in the next section you will discover how to add a cache on your APIs using the APIM and Azure Managed Redis.

 ## Disabling cache in your API

-In the previous lab, you added code in your API to use an Azure Cache for Redis directly on the `/products` endpoint.
+In the previous lab, you added code in your API to use an Azure Managed Redis directly on the `/products` endpoint.
 To avoid modifying the code of your API, we have added an environment variable called `PRODUCT_LIST_CACHE_DISABLE` that you can use to enable or disable the cache on this endpoint.

 To disable the cache, you need to set the value of this environment variable to `1`.
 To do this, go to your resource group, search the App service, select it and in the left menu, click on **Environment variables**.
 You will see the `PRODUCT_LIST_CACHE_DISABLE` environment variable, select the edit button: